ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/ai_modernization_guide.md

 2. Establishing KPIs to measure progress
 3. Creating modernization templates for common patterns
 4. Implementing modernized versions of key methods
+5. Creating tests to verify correctness
-5. Measuring progress against established KPIs
+6. Measuring progress against established KPIs
-6. Documenting the process and lessons learned
+7. Documenting the process and lessons learned

-This approach allows for incremental modernization while maintaining compatibility with the existing codebase.
+This approach allows for incremental modernization while maintaining compatibility with the existing codebase and ensuring correctness through comprehensive testing.